BekBrace/django-react-vite-auth/README.md

 # Django_React_Vite_Auth
 Django Serving up React application produced in Vite for session based authentication A web application template built with Django, React, and Vite, featuring session-based authentication.
+This is part of my YouTube Channel [BekBrace] project.
+Code in the repo is provided for both the frontend and the backend

 ## Table of Contents